Home

 Mat 22:17-21 Tell us then, what is your opinion?
 Is it right to pay taxes to Caesar or not?" {18} But Jesus, knowing their evil intent, said, "You hypocrites, why are you trying to trap me? {19} Show me the coin used for paying the tax."
 They brought him a denarius, {20} and he asked them, "Whose portrait is this?
 And whose inscription?" {21} "Caesar's," they replied.
 Then he said to them, "Give to Caesar what is Caesar's, and to God what is God's."

-We must obey the laws of the State, like them or not, if not contrary to God’s laws.
+If not contrary to God's laws, we must obey the laws of the State, like them or not.

 1 Sam 15:23 For rebellion is like the sin of divination, and arrogance like the evil of idolatry.
 Because you have rejected the word of the LORD, he has rejected you as king."

 Here Samuel informs Saul that he has rebelled against God.
-Rebellion and arrogance were obvious practices in Los Angeles, Oakland, and all riot areas.
+Rebellion and arrogance are obvious practices in all riot areas.

 Youths attacked innocent people on the street.
 How has God responded when youths insult the elderly (and, in Saul’s case his prophet)?